-Pedra Bonita: Take the metro to São Conrado and from there, ride the bus towards Alto Boa Vista, getting off at the Pedra Bonita entrance.
-Two things are worth trying here: the easy 25-minute hike to the top with views of the west zone of Rio, or hang-gliding - Pedra Bonita is the base point for this extreme sport and several tour companies offer English-speaking hang-gliding excursions.
+Pedra Bonita: Take the metro to São Conrado and from there, ride the bus (line 448) towards Alto Boa Vista, getting off at the Pedra Bonita entrance.
+Two things are worth trying here: the easy 25-minute hike to the top with views of the west zone of Rio, or hang-gliding – Pedra Bonita is the base point for this extreme sport and several tour companies offer English-speaking hang-gliding excursions.

 Brazil has its own unique cuisine, the result of years of indigenous, African, and European influences.

 To drink, local beer is always served extra chilled and usually in small cups to stop it from warming up quickly.
-The most famous national cocktail is the caipirinha made from cachaça and lime, although modern day versions mix in strawberries, passionfruit and other exotic, local fruits.
+The most famous national cocktail is the caipirinha made from cachaça and lime, although modern-day versions mix in strawberries, passionfruit and other exotic, local fruits.

-There are few things better than a cooling, freshly-squeezed fruit juice on a hot, summer’s day and in Rio, you'll find them on almost every street corner in the coastal neighborhoods.
+There are few things better than a cooling, freshly-squeezed fruit juice on a hot, summer’s day and in Rio, you’ll find them on almost every street corner in the coastal neighborhoods.
 Just look for open-walled fruit bars with people standing up at the counter.
 Some of the best juices are the fresh pineapple with mint, mango or orange.
 Personally, I love the watermelon juice.
 It’s fresh and cool with no added sugar.
-The watermelons is so good that they just don’t need it.
+The watermelon is so good that they just don’t need it.